spigell/pulumi-hcloud-kube-hetzner/docs/network.md

 ## SSH access
 The program creates a keypair for ssh access to the servers.
-The private key is stored in the pulumi state and can be retrieved by `pulumi stack output --show-secrets -j ssh:keypair` command.
+The private key is stored in the pulumi state and can be retrieved by `pulumi stack output --show-secrets -j phkh | jq .privatekey` command.
 The reason for this is that many people use weak and unsupported keys and the program can not move further.
 In the future, there will be a possibility to add your own public key.

 ## Firewall